direktiv/function-builder/docs/README.md

     exec: echo  Hello {{- range $i,$n := .Names }} {{ $n }} {{- end }}
 ```

 By default these commands are getting returned as array of commands.
-There is an additional `output` field which will be used as service response if it is configured.
-This is usefule if multiple commands or scripts need to run but the response should not show all the executed commands.
-This seciton has to be configured as JSON response but templating can be used here as well.
+There is an additional `output` field which will be used as function response if it is configured.
+This is useful if multiple commands or scripts need to run but the response should supress some executed commands.
+This section has to be configured as JSON response but templating can be used here as well.

 **Example Output**
 ```yaml